Ezekiel Elliott: 2019 season

 On April 17, 2019, the Cowboys picked up the fifth-year option on Elliott's contract.
 However, he began holding out during training camp, demanding a contract extension.
 On September 4, Elliott signed a six-year extension with the Cowboys worth $90 million, with $50 million guaranteed, keeping him under contract through the 2026 season.

-In Elliott's first game back, he rushed 13 times for 53 yards and a touchdown in the 35–17 opening game victory over the Giants.
-In the next game against the Redskins, Elliott rushed 23 times for 111 yards and a touchdown during the 31–21 road victory.
-The following week against the Miami Dolphins, he rushed 19 times for 125 yards in the 31–6 victory.
-During a narrow Week 6 24–22 road loss to the New York Jets, Elliott rushed 28 times for 105 yards and a touchdown and caught five passes for 48 yards.
-In the next game against the Eagles, he rushed 22 times for 111 yards and a touchdown and caught six passes for 36 yards during the 37–10 victory.
-After a Week 8 bye, the Cowboys faced the Giants on Monday Night Football.
+During the season-opening 35–17 victory over the Giants, Elliott had 13 carries for 53 yards and a touchdown to go along with a 10-yard reception.
+In the next game against the Redskins, he rushed 23 times for 111 yards and a touchdown during the 31–21 road victory.
+The following week against the Miami Dolphins, he recorded 19 carries for 125 yards and two receptions for 14 yards in the 31–6 victory.

+During a narrow Week 4 12–10 road loss to the Saints on Sunday Night Football, Elliott had 18 carries for 35 yards and a touchdown to go along with six receptions for 30 yards.
+In the next game against the Packers, he recorded 12 carries for 62 yards and a touchdown to go along with two receptions for 29 yards during the 34–24 loss.
+The following week against the New York Jets, Elliott rushed 28 times for 105 yards and a touchdown and caught five passes for 48 yards in the 24–22 road loss.

+During Week 7 against the Eagles on Sunday Night Football, he recorded 22 carries for 111 yards and a touchdown to go along with six receptions for 36 yards in the 37–10 victory.
+Following a Week 8 bye, the Cowboys faced the Giants on Monday Night Football.
 In that game, Elliott rushed 23 times for 139 yards during the 37–18 road victory.
+Two weeks later against the Lions, he had 16 carries for 45 yards and a touchdown to go along with two receptions for 28 yards in the 35–27 road victory.

 During a Week 14 31–24 road loss to the Bears on Thursday Night Football, he rushed 19 times for 84 yards and two touchdowns while also reaching 1,000 rushing yards on the season.
-During a Week 15 44–21 victory over the Rams, Elliott rushed 24 times for 117 yards and two touchdowns and caught three passes for 43 yards In the regular-season finale against the Redskins, he had 18 carries for 122 yards and a touchdown and caught three passes for two yards and a touchdown during the 47–16 victory.
+In the next game against the Rams, Elliott had 24 carries for 117 yards and two touchdowns to go along with three receptions for 43 yards during the 44–21 victory.
+During the regular-season finale against the Redskins, he recorded 18 carries for 122 yards and a touchdown and caught three passes for two yards and a touchdown during the 47–16 victory.

+Elliott finished the 2019 season with 301 carries for 1,357 yards and 12 touchdowns to go along with 54 receptions for 420 yards and two touchdowns in 15 games and starts.
 Elliott earned his third Pro Bowl nomination for 2019.

-Elliott finished the 2019 season with 301 carries for 1,357 yards and 12 touchdowns to go along with 54 receptions for 420 yards and two touchdowns in 15 games and starts.
 He was ranked 24th by his fellow players on the NFL Top 100 Players of 2020.